Bourbxn/dotfiles/README.md

 $(brew --prefix)/opt/fzf/install
 ```

+## Troubleshooting
+- If you encounter issues in Neovim related to Mason or run into errors, check the [BourbxnNvimV2](https://github.com/Bourbxn/bourbxn-nvim-v2) repository under the Important Notes section.

 ## Notes
 - You can safely edit config files directly inside the dotfiles/ repo
 - Some tools (like spotify-player) may require additional API tokens or setup